P (complexity): Relationships to other classes

 A generalization of P is NP, which is the class of decision problems decidable by a non-deterministic Turing machine that runs in polynomial time.
 Equivalently, it is the class of decision problems where each "yes" instance has a polynomial size certificate, and certificates can be checked by a polynomial time deterministic Turing machine.
 The class of problems for which this is true for the "no" instances is called co-NP.
 P is trivially a subset of NP and of co-NP; most experts believe it is a proper subset, although this belief (the $\mathsf{P} \subsetneq \mathsf{NP}$ hypothesis) remains unproven.
 Another open problem is whether NP = co-NP; since P = co-P, a negative answer would imply $\mathsf{P} \subsetneq \mathsf{NP}$.

 P is also known to be at least as large as L, the class of problems decidable in a logarithmic amount of memory space.
 A decider using $O(\log n)$ space cannot use more than $2^{O(\log n)} = n^{O(1)}$ time, because this is the total number of possible configurations; thus, L is a subset of P. Another important problem is whether L = P. We do know that P = AL, the set of problems solvable in logarithmic memory by alternating Turing machines.
 P is also known to be no larger than PSPACE, the class of problems decidable in polynomial space.
+PSPACE is equivalent to NPSPACE by Savitch's theorem.
 Again, whether P = PSPACE is an open problem.
 To summarize:

 Here, EXPTIME is the class of problems solvable in exponential time.
 Of all the classes shown above, only two strict containments are known: